Spotify Ads vs Organic Growth: What Works in 2026

-The modern Spotify ecosystem offers two main growth paths for artists: paid advertising and organic algorithmic promotion.
-As of 2025, Spotify has about 640 million monthly active users (402 million on the free tier).
+The Spotify ecosystem in 2026 offers two main growth paths for artists: paid advertising and organic algorithmic promotion.
+Spotify has surpassed 675 million monthly active users.
 To reach these listeners, artists can use Spotify Ads Manager (formerly Ad Studio) for targeted campaigns, or focus on organic strategies that tap into Spotify's recommendation algorithms.

 Ads Manager lets you launch audio/video ads with flexible budgets (minimum ~$250), detailed targeting (by country, city, even postal code in many markets), and new formats like Canvas (looping visuals) and opt-in video ads.
 Meanwhile, Spotify's algorithmic playlists (Discover Weekly, Release Radar, Daily Mix, etc.) can expose your music to new fans if your tracks earn strong engagement (low skips, high save rates).